How to Assess Damages in a Personal Injury Case

 - Pain and suffering

-Although the expenses for the medical treatment can be easily worked out.
-It is harder to work out the compensation when it comes to emotional and social damages.
+Although medical costs for medical treatment can be easily worked out.
+It is harder to work out the compensation when it comes to non-economic damages.

 That is where the formula comes in.

-As it can help identify the costs for the ambiguous damages that cannot be accounted for quantitatively.
+As it can help identify non-economic damages that cannot be accounted for quantitatively.

 How Does the Formula Work?

 The formula is actually relatively simple on the face of things.